Harnesser/tiny-spice-rs/doc/devlog.md

 ## 2017-09-08
 I'm gonna stamp some diodes tonight.
 Gonna stamp some diodes.
-My moves are non-linear, but that's ok.
+My moves are nonlinear, but that's ok.
 Gonna stamp some diodes.

 The other option is to stamp everything once.
 And update the parameters at each